howerj/forth-cpu/readme.md

 * A [Wishbone interface][] could be implemented for the H2 core and peripherals
 * Make a utility for generating text for the VGA screen.
+* Investigate:
+	- The H2 simulator needs all of its peripherals checking, specifically the VGA memory.
+	- The TX FIFO Full signal is apparently not working.

 ## Forth